michka127/udacity-data_scientist-Seattle_Airbnb_Data_Analysis/README.md

 Run the notebook.

 ## Important folders and files
-udacity_project_Seattle_Airbnb_Data_Analysis.ipynp: the Jupyther Notebook that does the analysis
+udacity_project_Seattle_Airbnb_Data_Analysis.ipynp: The Jupyther Notebook that does the analysis
 plots: This folder contains all plots created during analysis seattle_airbnb_data.zip: This archive contains the data provided from Airbnb:
 - Listings.csv, including full descriptions and average review score